• Skip to main content

 Featured Posts

-• Sample Debt Collection Letters
+• What is a Debt Collection Agency?

 Note: Nexa is an information portal that helps businesses and medical practices to find a good collection agency at no cost to them.
 We are not a collection agency.
 We do not perform any collection activity, nor take payments, nor do any credit reporting.
 Leads shared with shortlisted agencies with Low Contingency Fee and High Recovery rates.